OneUptime/oneuptime/README.md

 npm run update
 ```

 OneUptime should run at: http://localhost.
 You need to register a new account for your instance to start using it.
+If you would like to use https, please use a reverse proxy like Nginx.

 ### Development